SRSeaver/ff6_bestiary/README.md

 MP       | 4.75
 Defense  | -1.59

 Pretending these features did come from roughly normal distributions, we'd be able to reject the null hypothesis that bosses and non-bosses have indistinguishable statistics in the four most "important" categories according to our model.
 Again, intuitively this fits well -- the model deemed these as the most predictive features so it is sensible to see that there are real distinctions between bosses and non-bosses in them.
-Defense would not pass our threshold of the 95-percent confidence level, meaning we could not say statistically that a boss' defense was different than a non-bosses beyond chance.
+Defense, the one variable whose roughly Gaussian distribution makes this hypothesis test valid, just misses passing our threshold of the 95-percent confidence level (-1.65), meaning we could not say statistically that a boss' defense was different than a non-bosses beyond chance.

 ### To-Do